We started a tradition of sending out Funny Family Holiday Cards each year.

 - The kids were a little too young to take direction but we knew we wanted them to have very stoic expressions while looking in the same direction.
 How did we do it?
 We played Dora the Explorer on the laptop.
 They were completely oblivious to the fact that we were taking a photo.

-- Our good friend took the inside photo with his 200 mm f/2 lens.
+- Our good friend took the (not weird) inside photo with his 200 mm f/2 lens.
 If you're not familiar with photography equipment, this is the kind of lens that will make any photographer drool.
 See how creamy the background is?
 We took this photo in the field across the street from our house.
 The kids refused to look at the camera and smile so we resorted to tickling.
 Its one of my favorite photos and hangs as a 24x36 canvas off of my kitchen.

 - Some people didn't realize we were trying to be funny.
 They thought the cover photo was real.
 That made it extra funny.